42 Routes Project Update

 A project page for the larger projects will be created with information and documents related to that project.

 16E21 Barrett 4wd Trail Reconstruction: The Eldorado National Forest has released the Final Environmental Analysis and Decision Notice for proposed reconstruction of three segments of the Barrett 4wd Trail.
-Follow the link above for project page and documents.

 42 Route Documents: